Trump impeachment: Formal charges loom as congressional panel weighs evidence | DW | 09.12.2019

 Simple majority in House, but two-thirds in Senate

-The committee vote will set up an inevitable clash with Trump and his Republican allies, who maintain that Democrats are on a partisan mission to unseat a president who did nothing to merit impeachment.
+The committee vote will set up an inevitable clash with Trump and his Republican allies, who maintain that Democrats are on a partisan mission to unseat a president who has done nothing to merit impeachment.

 No current Republican in the lower chamber has come out in favor of impeaching Trump.
 Doug Collins, a Republican member on the judiciary committee, said that Democrats were pursuing impeachment because of a "personal vendetta."